Rashad-j/binary-search-grpc/README.md

 This service is built and pushed to docker hub in order to be used in the RESTful gateway.

 ## How to test?
 The default config has a port of `8082`.
 Have a look on the config package.
 If you want to change this port, add the env variable to a file called `.env`.
 To run a docker container, make sure to have `.env` file in your main dir and run `make dockerBuildRun`.

+Note, when the service starts, it will generate some random data up to `100_000`, duplicate elements will be dropped when inserting these random numbers.
+The aim of this bootstrapping step is to enable you play with the service and test it.

 ### Test using grpcurl
 To test this service you can try calling different methods using `grpcurlSearch`, `grpcurlInsert`, or `grpcurlDelete`.
 Have a look on the `make` file to learn more.